Study portals

 Course catalogue

-You can find course descriptions in the course catalogue under Teaching > Course catalogue.
+You can find course descriptions in the course catalogue under Teaching > Course Catalogue.
 Here you can also find the syllabus for each course.

 Understand the organisation

 Aarhus BSS is one of the five faculties at Aarhus University and home to the academic disciplines within business and social sciences.
-The official name is ‘Aarhus University, School of Business and Social Sciences’, commonly referred to as Aarhus BSS.
+The official name is School of Business and Social Sciences’, commonly referred to as Aarhus BSS.

 Aarhus BSS has six departments: Department of Economics and Business Economics, Department of Political Science, Department of Management, Department of Psychology and Behavioural Sciences, Department of Law, and Department of Business Development and Technology.

-Code of Conduct and freedom of expression
+Code of Conduct and freedom of speech

 Get a virtual Introduction

-You can prepare yourself by going through Aarhus University's online introductory course Study@AU which gives you answers to several practical questions.
+You can prepare yourself by going through Aarhus University's online introductory course Study@AU which introduces you to digital platforms, counselling, support units, and life as a student.

 Contact